DariusCapizzi/github_user_lookup/README.md

     this will automatically run a local file in your default browser and open the root "index.html" in it.

-####explore!

 ## Known Bugs

     No known bugs.

-## Support and contact details

-    Leave a comment or open an issue here at GitHub for user paul-hess

 ## Technologies Used
     JavaScript, jQuery, node, gulp, bower